Iconix Brand Group, Inc.

 Robbins Arroyo LLP: Iconix Brand Group, Inc. (ICON) Misled Shareholders According to a Recently Filed Class Action

-Robbins Arroyo LLP announces that a class action complaint was filed against Iconix Brand Group, Inc. (NASDAQGS: ICON) in the U.S. District Court for the Southern District of New York.
-The complaint is brought on behalf of all purchasers of Iconix Brand Group, Inc. (“Iconix”) securities between February 22, 2012 and November 5, 2015, for alleged violations of the Securities Exchange Act of 1934 by Iconix’s officers and directors.
-Iconix, a brand management company, owns a portfolio of consumer brands across women’s, men’s, entertainment, and home industries in the United States and internationally.
+Robbins Arroyo LLP announces that a federal securities fraud class action complaint was filed in the U.S. District Court for the Southern District of New York.
+The complaint alleges that officers and directors of Iconix Brand Group, Inc. (NASDAQ: ICON) violated the Securities Exchange Act of 1934 between February 20, 2013 and April 17, 2015, by making materially false and misleading statements about Iconix’s business prospects.
+Iconix is a brand management company that owns, licenses, and markets a diverse portfolio of consumer brands in the United States and internationally.

 Iconix Shareholders Have Legal Options

 Concerned shareholders who would like more information about their rights and potential remedies can contact attorney Darnell R. Donahue at (800) 350-6003, or you can complete the form below and we will contact you directly.